WXLP: WMDR (1970–1978)

-The Brith of The New 97X (1978-2004)
+97X (1978–2004)

 In July 1978, KSTT program director Jim O'Hara, along with on-air personality John Keith and music director Rick Fields, put together a brand new rock station for the Quad Cities — based at least in part on WLPX in Milwaukee.
 Then-owner Fred Epstein liked the name "X97", but Epstein realized that the name "97X" sounded much better than the former.
 When the station took on its current WXLP call sign on August 31, 1978, it became known to a generation of fans and listeners as "The New 97X WXLP" or simply "The New X".
 Later, program director Gabe Baptiste took the station to its highest ratings in the late 1980s.
 From 1985 through 1986, the 97X lineup included Phil and Jack in mornings, J.J.
 Scott in middays, Terry Dugan in afternoons, and Greg Garron in evenings.
 Terry was replaced by Gene Olson in the afternoon when she became 97X's first female program director.
 Evenings were handled during this period by Steve DeBouvre.
 J.J.
 Scott brought his show, "The Electric Lunch" to 97X during his two-year midday run.
 Gene Olson brought 97X national attention when he promoted "Shoes for Imelda", gathering thousands of shoes he sent to exiled Imelda Marcos.
 The station's first newsman was Dave Douglas (Tom Hosmanek), also of KSTT.

 Over the years, they had many top morning shows including Phil Maicke, Ian Case, and The Coach and Dwyer and Michaels.
 Dwyer and Michaels (real names Greg Dwyer and Bill Obenauf), who began working for the station in 1990, left for market competitor KCQQ in 1995 after a dispute over a non-compete clause that kept them off the air for six months.
 They were followed by a short-lived morning show before "Matt and Homey" took over the morning slot from 1996 through 1997.

 Through the years, the station took on more of a classic rock format, although it still played plenty of album cuts.
 It was 97X's eclectic blend of rock music and offbeat personalities that made it one of the Quad-Cities' highest rated stations for more than 25 years.

-97 Rock, The Quad Cities' Rocker (April 2004 - March 2007)
+97 Rock (April 2004 - March 2007)

 In April 2004, WXLP's format was altered as part of a series of programming changes at two Quad Cities-area Cumulus Broadcasting stations.
 While it kept elements of the former 97X's classic rock format, the newly christened "97 Rock" took on the hard rock format of the former "93 Rock" (KORB-FM).
 KORB, meanwhile, flipped to hot adult contemporary as "Star 93.5" and changed its call letters to KQCS.